SoerenBusse/SimpleXamppControl/README.md

 #### Usage

 ```
-.\PrepareXampp.ps1 <Drive letter to be used in symlinks, e.g. W (without colon or path)> <Existing drive letter for start script, see #SimpleXamppControl.ps1 in README>
+.\PrepareXampp.ps1 <Drive letter to be used in symlinks, e.g. W (without colon or path)>
 ```

 #### ACLs